Siemens ET 200SP BaseUnit

 Best for

-ET 200SP cabinet builds that still prefer screw-terminal base units and a stable standard wiring layout.
+ET 200SP installations that prefer screw-terminal maintenance practice and familiar wiring discipline.

 Deployment